4707th Air Defense Wing: Origin

 The wing was organized at the beginning of February 1952 as part of a major reorganization of Air Defense Command (ADC) fighter units responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
-The wing replaced the 33d Fighter-Interceptor Wing (FIW) at Otis Air Force Base, Massachusetts five days later and assumed control of the 33 FIW's operational elements.
-The wing's 564th Air Base Group assumed support responsibilities for Otis AFB from the inactivating 33d Air Base Group and 33d Maintenance & Supply Groups.
-The operational squadrons transferred from the 33d FIW were the 58th Fighter-Interceptor Squadron (FIS) and 59th FIS at Otis AFB and the 60th FIS at Westover Air Force Base, Massachusetts.
-The 58th and 60th FIS flew F-86 Sabre aircraft, while the 59th FIS was equipped with F-94 Starfire aircraft.
-The wing also was assigned a federalized Air National Guard (ANG) squadron from the 101st FIW, the 133d FIS at Grenier Air Force Base, New Hampshire, flying World War II era F-47 Thunderbolt aircraft.
-The wing mission was to train and maintain tactical flying units in state of readiness in order to defend the northeastern United States.
+The wing replaced the 33d Fighter-Interceptor Wing at Otis Air Force Base, Massachusetts five days later and assumed control of the 33rd's operational elements.
+The wing's 564th Air Base Group assumed support responsibilities for Otis rom the inactivating 33d Air Base Group and 33d Maintenance & Supply Groups.
+The operational squadrons transferred from the 33d FIW were the 58th and 59th Fighter-Interceptor Squadrons at Otis and the 60th Fighter-Interceptor Squadron at Westover Air Force Base, Massachusetts.
+The 58th and 60th FIS flew North American F-86 Sabre aircraft, while the 59th was equipped with Lockheed F-94 Starfire aircraft.
+The wing also was assigned a federalized Air National Guard (ANG) squadron from the 101st Fighter-Interceptor Wing, the 133d Fighter-Interceptor Squadron at Grenier Air Force Base, New Hampshire, flying World War II era Republic F-47 Thunderbolt aircraft.
+The wing mission was to train and maintain tactical flying units in state of readiness to defend the northeastern United States.

-Shortly after joining the wing, the 58th FIS converted from F-86 to F-94 aircraft.
-Although it remained assigned to the wing until February 1953, the 59th FIS moved to Goose Bay Airport, Labrador on 28 October 1952 and was detached from the wing to Northeast Air Command until it was reassigned.
-In November its place at Otis was taken by the newly activating 437th FIS.
-The same month the 48th FIS activated at Grenier to replace the 133d FIS, which was inactivated and returned to the control of the ANG.
+Shortly after joining the wing, the 58th Squadron converted from F-86 to F-94 aircraft.
+Although it remained assigned to the wing until February 1953, it moved to Goose Bay Airport, Labrador on 28 October 1952 and was detached from the wing to Northeast Air Command until it was reassigned.
+In November its place at Otis was taken by the newly activating 437th Fighter-Interceptor Squadron.
+The same month the 48th Fighter-Interceptor Squadron activated at Grenier to replace the 133rd, which was inactivated and returned to the control of the ANG.